viridIT/vSMTP/ROADMAP.md

 ## Release Candidate 3

-This release will focus on :
+This release will focus on:

+- The vSMTP policy server
 - Performances
-- The vSMTP policy server

 About vSMTP policy server:

-vSMTP Policy Server (vPS) is a module dedicated to integrating of third-party software.
-Thanks to its logic engine it can handle complex filtering and security rules over several network
+The vSMTP Policy Server (vPS) is a module dedicated to integrating of third-party software.
+Thanks to its logic engine it can manage complex filtering and security rules.
+In version RC3, vPS will accept delegation trough :

-il offre à l'utilisateur la possibilité de...

-It interacts through a logical engine which main functionalities are:
-- the possibility of handling complex chains of software
+- The SMTP protocol
 - A libmilter-like emulator
-- A Postfix-like policy server through SMTP protocol
-- A Protobuf/GRPC
-- HTTP
 - Local Unix scripts

-It can be called at any stage of a SMTP transaction.
+It can be called at any stage of a SMTP transaction via the rule engine.

-## Version 1.0
+## Production release

-Available on : Q2/2022

-- 3rd party library for remote delivery

-- ClamAV basic integration

-### Configuration
-- Network configuration parameters
-- Security and DDoS parameters
+Depending on Release Candidate versions fixes and user feedbacks, the production version is expected for Q2/2022.